nehamanoj1105/amfoss-tasks/task-05/README.md

 # COMMANDS

-list: Display all available products.

-details [product_id]: View details of a specific product by its ID. add [product_id]: Add a specific product to your cart using its ID. remove [product_id]: Remove a specific product from your cart.
+list: Display all available products.\n details [product_id]: View details of a specific product by its ID. add [product_id]: Add a specific product to your cart using its ID. remove [product_id]: Remove a specific product from your cart.